lensesio/fast-data-dev/README.md

                 -e PASSWORD=password \
                 landoop/fast-data-dev

+### Web Only Mode

+This is a special mode only for Linux hosts, where only Landoop's Web UIs are started and expect to find all kafka services available on the local machine.
+It must be run with `--net=host` flag, thus the Linux only
+requisite:

+    docker run --rm -it --net=host \
+               -e WEB_ONLY=true \
+               landoop/fast-data-dev

+This is useful if you already have a cluster with Confluent's distribution install and want a fancy UI.

 ## FAQ

 - Landoop's Fast Data Web UI tools and integration test requires a few seconds